ObjectStackObjectStack

 Example Apps

-The monorepo includes 4 ready-to-run examples that progressively demonstrate ObjectStack features — from a simple Todo app to a full enterprise CRM.
+The monorepo includes 2 ready-to-run examples that progressively demonstrate ObjectStack features — from a simple Todo app to a reusable BI plugin template.
+For a full enterprise reference, see the HotCRM repository.

 app-todo